Huguet57/torneig-futbol/scripts/README.md

 5. **Goal Retrieval**: Retrieves goals by match, player, and team

 The goal tracking shows a total of 5 goals in the match, with Player 1-1 scoring 2 goals and Goal Team 1 scoring a total of 3 goals.

+## Upcoming Test Scripts

+### `test_player_stats.py` 🔄

+This script will test the player statistics functionality that is currently in development:

+1. Create tournament structure with teams and players
+2. Create matches and record goals
+3. Test player statistics calculation based on goals and matches
+4. Verify player statistics retrieval endpoints
+5. Test statistic updates when new goals are recorded

+This test will focus on ensuring that player statistics are calculated correctly from match and goal data, and that the statistics can be retrieved through the API endpoints.

+## Development Principles

+Our testing approach follows these principles:

+1. **Test-Driven Development**: Write tests before implementing features
+2. **Comprehensive Coverage**: Test all critical paths and edge cases
+3. **Simplicity**: Keep tests simple and focused on a single functionality
+4. **Readability**: Make tests easy to understand and maintain
+5. **Isolation**: Ensure tests do not depend on each other

 ## Adding New Test Scripts